 Time Required: 5 minutes if you succeed, hours if you don't

 - Avoid something-for-nothing offers.
 Ever pick up the phone and hear a robo-voice announce, "Congratulations!
 You've won a free vacation... a romantic vacation... a trip to Disneyland?"
 Hang up immediately!
 These are all come-ons and you won't get something for nothing if these people hook you.
-So if you are not interested in dubious investments, do not accept any such offers by phone, in the mail, or on location to sit through a timeshare presentation.
+So if you are not interested in dubious investments, do not accept any such offers by phone, in the mail, through social media. or on location to sit through a timeshare presentation.

 - Find out who you're dealing with.
-Sellers can be sneaky, and use terminology different from "timeshare presentation" (such as discovery tour, gift opportunity, special value promotion).
+Sellers can be sneaky, and some use terminology different from "timeshare presentation" (such as discovery tour, gift opportunity, special value promotion).
 If someone offers you something, ask if he or she is a sales person and if real estate ownership is involved.
 Be suspicious!

 - Get in and get out.
 Okay; you couldn't resist.
 They promised it would be short and the reward worthwhile.
 Hold them to the time frame promised, and set your watch or smartphone alarm.
 Fifteen minutes before the timeshare presentation is scheduled to end, give them warning that you will leave.

 - Give out as little personal information as possible.
 Do not give timeshare sellers your cellphone, home, or work phone numbers, nor your main email address.
 If they insist, provide fake numbers.

 - Under no circumstance, give anyone associated with the presentation your credit card information.

 - Don't sign any anything.
 Once you put your signature to an agreement, you will be legally bound to carry out the terms of the contract.
 If you do become interested in the property, ask to take an unsigned copy of the agreement and say you will have it reviewed by your attorney.